Stan125/jekyll-doc-project/_docs/Sites/references.md

 product: SIH Statistics Resources
 ---

-For textbook references, those with Sydney University Library access can use the **@Sydney Uni library** links.
+For textbook references, those with University of Sydney Library access can use the **@USyd library** links.

 {% include links.html %}